leorong/legislative-news-aggregator/README.md

 ### Real-Time Updates
 - **Simulated Real-Time Updates**:
-  - Use WebSockets or Server-Sent Events (SSE) to notify users when new articles are published.
+  - Use WebSockets or Server-Sent Events (SSE) to notify users when new articles are published from the background aggregation jobs.
   - Alternatively, use a polling mechanism to check for updates periodically.

 ### User Personalization